One stumbling block remote workers and freelancers often come across is how to be productive at home.

 Juggling Children and Work

-It doesn’t matter how much you love your spouse, your kids, your parents.
-If you spend days on end in confined quarters, you’re going to have moments when you want them all to JUST.
+It doesn’t matter how much you love your spouse, kids, your parents; you’re going to have moments when you want them all to JUST.
 GO.
 AWAY.

-Time by yourself can mean a walk round the neighbourhood, a long bath, or simply some time doing your own thing in your own room.
+Time by yourself can mean a walk around the neighborhood, a long bath, or simply some time doing your own thing in your own room.

 But nights when one of you has a bath while the other one does some gaming or – let’s be honest – gets some work done – are equally important.
 Everybody needs their space.

-It may seem odd to send Outlook meeting requests to your husband or wife, or use software to remind you what to do and when.
-But when you’re keeping a lot of balls in the air, it’s incredibly helpful.
+It may seem odd to send Outlook meeting requests to your spouse or use software to remind you what to do and when.
+But when you’re keeping many balls in the air, it’s incredibly helpful.

-If you have a business video call planned that absolutely cannot be interrupted by children, you need to BOOK IT IN!
-Get organised, set expectations, avoid arguments!
+If you have a business video call planned that absolutely cannot be interrupted, you need to BOOK IT IN!
+Get organized, set expectations, avoid arguments!

 One that does earn a mention is playing “schools” with younger children.
-For those who have homework to do, it’s a time to have them concentrate on it, and our two-year-old loves getting involved and feeling grown up.
+For those who have homework to do, it’s a time to have them concentrate on it, and even two-year-olds love getting involved and feeling grown-up.

 Best of all, you can set a timer, during which everybody settles down quietly to their work – and that can include you!
 It may only buy you 30-60 minutes per day, but they can be valuable minutes.

-OK, another activity: It’s a simple one, but children love it, and it’s really easy to implement.
-If your children are the right age, it can also be a period of time where they’re stimulated and diverted with relatively little effort on your part.
+OK, one more activity: It’s a simple one, but children love it, and it’s really easy to implement.
+If your children are the right age, it can also be a time where they’re stimulated and diverted with relatively little effort on your part.

 What do you do with that time?
-I’d suggest supervising and joining in a bit, whilst doing a simple task like clearing down your growing email inbox!
+I’d suggest supervising and joining in a bit while doing a simple task like clearing down your growing email inbox!

 Communicating with Bosses and Clients

-When the world has been turned upside-down, you ARE allowed to ask for time to think and plan.
+When things get busy, you ARE allowed to ask for time to think and plan.

-Obviously I know that things are very different for different people.
-Freelancers have very distinct challenges from those who ordinarily work remotely, and those doing so unexpectedly for the first time.
+Freelancers have very distinct challenges from those who ordinarily work remotely and those doing so unexpectedly for the first time.

 But the same basic rules apply.
-If you need a couple of days to sort yourself out and work out your childcare rhythm, tell the relevant people.
-If a deadline has become untenable, tell your client as soon as you can and tell them what you can achieve.
+Tell the relevant people if you need time to sort out your childcare rhythm.
+If a deadline has become untenable, tell your client as soon as possible and tell them what you can achieve.

 There is a flip-side to the tip above.
-The reason to be honest, open and realistic is so that you can properly plan, reschedule and re-prioritise.
+The reason to be honest, open and realistic is so that you can properly plan, reschedule and re-prioritize.

 But once you’ve done that, it’s time to make sure you meet your commitments wherever possible.
-Agree a new deadline or a new shift pattern, yes – but try to stick to the new plan.
-In a world of uncertainty, clarity is extremely helpful for your employers and clients, and it helps keep you on task and productive.
+Agree on a new deadline or a new shift pattern, yes – but try to stick to the new plan.
+Clarity is extremely helpful for your employers and clients, and it helps keep you on task and productive.

-In the case of the latter, I have a clear suggestion: Ditch them.
+In the latter case, I have a clear suggestion: Ditch them.
 Drag them months down your “to do” list.
 If you don’t, you’ll keep moving them forward every week, feel like you’re failing, and make yourself unhappy.
 Now is a time to do what matters.

-Obviously when it comes to deciding not to do paid work, it’s far more complicated.
-It’s a delicate equation the has to factor in your sanity, your relationships, the uninterrupted time your children need to spend with you, and – of course – the bills you have to pay.
+Obviously, when it comes to deciding not to do paid work, it’s far more complicated.
+It’s a delicate equation that has to factor in your sanity, your relationships, the uninterrupted time your children need to spend with you, and – of course – the bills you have to pay.

 But sometimes something has to give.
-Ditching a small contract and becoming comfortable with a little extra credit card debt could have huge benefits for your home life and your family.
-The number of things we can spend money on has been vastly depleted anyway.
+Ditching a minor contract and becoming comfortable with having a little less money could have huge benefits for your home life and your family.

 Keeping your Mind, Body and Spirit Healthy